-I’ve been writing for about ten years now, have completed a BA in English and Creative Writing and an MA in Creative Writing at the University of Chichester.
+I’ve been writing for about fifthteen years now.
+And, I have completed a BA in English and Creative Writing and an MA in Creative Writing at the University of Chichester.

 After landing a job in a gin bar some time ago, I became obsessed with the stuff.
 I was trying to work out how to marry my two passions and this was the result.

 Working in the industry opened doors to fabulous training sessions and the amount I learnt in the short time I worked there surprised me.
 The enthusiasm I felt was almost compulsive and it’s not just me, I’ve stumbled across many a fellow gin fiend in my time.
-It seems that gin really is something that people like to get stuck into.
+Gin really is something that people like to nerd out over, and I love it.

 As well as this, I’ve met some fabulous people within the industry that are happy to talk about their part and their distillation knowledge.
-Although I no longer work in the bar, I’ve met lots of fellow fans and through twitter I’ve been able to organise visits to meet more distillers and try more gin.
+Although I no longer work in the bar, I’ve met lots of fellow fans and I’ve been able to organise visits to distilleries to learn more about gin.
 I originally wrote this paragraph almost five years ago and have rewritten it several times since to keep it relevant.
 It’s a constantly evolving and very creative industry and I’m learning more and more every day, deep down the juniper laden rabbit hole.